BBC Africa Interview

 Summer 2022, we completed a successful book drive to Ghana.
 We shipped 20,000 books and distributed them to 4 regions within the country.

-Summer 2023, we plan to target a French speaking country.
+Summer 2023, we will return to Ghana and also go to Togo, a French speaking country.

-Thanks to all our donors for making our and other children's dreams come true!
+Thanks to all our donors for your support and making our dreams come true!

-To Donate, clink on any of the buttons below.
+To Donate, click on any of the buttons below.

 Poor access to a plethora of diverse books